 Ulla Brockenhuus is Managing Partner of SEED Capital, Denmark’s largest venture capital fund within the seed segment, investing in 15-20 of the most innovative tech startups every year.
 Over the last 20 years, Ulla has been an advisor, investor and member of the board for a number of startup initiatives.

-Plus, to keep your finger on the pulse of Europe’s entrepreneurial stories, tech events and funding opportunities, make sure to subscribe to our weekly newsletter.
+To keep your finger on the pulse of Europe’s entrepreneurial stories, tech events and funding opportunities, make sure to sign up to the EU-Startups CLUB!